Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Tight circle-valued Hamiltonians

 Without loss of generality, $\gamma$ is based at $x \in A_i$.
 Hence, $\deg(\Phi \circ \gamma)$ must be a multiple of the order of the cycle of $A_i$ in $\sigma$.
 Since $\sigma$ only has one cycle, and its order is $k$, we have that

 for some integer $m$.
-Therefore, by the choice of $\gamma$, we have $\tau = mk\tau$, and since $\tau \ne 0$, then $k$ must be equal to $1$ , hence the level sets are connected. \end{proof} \begin{remark} Using the formulation of \cite{giacobbe}, $d \Phi$ is a rational Morse-Bott one form.
-It can be shown that its leaves coincide with the level sets of $\Phi:M \rightarrow \mathbb{R}/P$, and therefore Lemma \ref{fiber_connectivity_of_circle_actions} can also be deduced from the third part of Proposition 3.11 in \cite{giacobbe}, that states that the leaves are connected. \end{remark} \begin{remark} An interesting question is whether Lemma \ref{fiber_connectivity_of_circle_actions} generalizes to cylinder-valued momentum maps (see \cite[Section 5.2]{ratiu_ortega_book} or \cite{cylinder_momentum_map}).
-One possible strategy for proving such a generalization is to try and prove Lemma \ref{fiber_connectivity_of_circle_actions} in the setting of orbifolds, and then follow the proof strategy of \cite[Theorem 5.1]{lerman_tolman}, where they show that the fibers of a momentum map on a symplectic orbifold are connected using an induction argument. \end{remark} The following lemma states that for every four-dimensional tight circle-valued Hamiltonian $S^1$-manifold, the isotropy data of the level sets, and the genus of the reduced spaces do not vary between the values of the circle-valued Hamiltonian.
-This was already implicit in McDuff's paper \cite{symplectic_circle_actions}.
-Moreover, the part about the genus can be deduced from \cite[Corollary 9.7]{centered_hamiltonians}.
+Therefore, by the choice of $\gamma$, we have $\tau = mk\tau$, and since $\tau \ne 0$, then $k$ must be equal to $1$, hence the level sets are connected. \end{proof} \begin{remark} Using the formulation of covering spaces, one can alternatively deduce Lemma~\ref{fiber_connectivity_of_circle_actions} from~\cite[Theorem 3.1]{benoist}.
+In fact, his proof also applies for higher-dimensional torus actions generated by cylinder-valued momentum maps.
+See also~\cite{giacobbe}. \end{remark} The following lemma states that for every four-dimensional tight circle-valued Hamiltonian $S^1$-manifold, the isotropy data of the level sets, and the genus of the reduced spaces do not vary between the values of the circle-valued Hamiltonian.
+This was already implicit in McDuff's paper~\cite{symplectic_circle_actions}.
+Moreover, the part about the genus can be deduced from~\cite[Corollary 9.7]{centered_hamiltonians}.
 For completeness, we give a statement and a direct proof. \begin{lemma} Let $(M, \omega, \Phi)$ be a four-dimensional tight circle-valued Hamiltonian $S^1$-manifold.
 Then all the level sets of $\Phi:M \rightarrow \mathbb{R}/P$ have the same isotropy data, and all the reduced spaces are homeomorphic to the same compact oriented surface. \end{lemma} \begin{proof} Take an invariant compatible metric $g$ and a corresponding almost complex structure $J$.
-By Lemma \ref{no_fixed_points}, the action has no fixed points, and therefore the gradient vector field $Y := -JX$ is non-zero on all of $M$.
+By Lemma~\ref{no_fixed_points}, the action has no fixed points, and therefore the gradient vector field $Y := -JX$ is non-zero on all of $M$.
 Therefore, we can normalize $Y$ such that $d \Phi(Y) = 1$, and take the flow in the direction of $Y$.
 This gives an equivariant diffeomorphism between each pair of level sets.
 Therefore, the isotropy data is the same in every level set of $\Phi$, and the reduced spaces are all homeomorphic.
-Since the reduced spaces are compact, and also connected by Lemma \ref{fiber_connectivity_of_circle_actions}, then they are all homeomorphic to a compact oriented surface with the same genus. \end{proof} Lemma \ref{same_genus_and_isotropy_data} introduces two invariants of four-dimensional tight circle-valued Hamiltonian $S^1$-manifolds: the \textbf{genus invariant}, and the \textbf{isotropy data invariant}.
+Since the reduced spaces are compact, and also connected by Lemma~\ref{fiber_connectivity_of_circle_actions}, then they are all homeomorphic to a compact oriented surface with the same genus. \end{proof} Lemma~\ref{same_genus_and_isotropy_data} introduces two invariants of four-dimensional tight circle-valued Hamiltonian $S^1$-manifolds: the \textbf{genus invariant}, and the \textbf{isotropy data invariant}.
 Because $\Phi$ is unique up to translation, these invariants are preserved by equivariant symplectomorphisms that do not necessarily preserve $\Phi$.
 (In fact, if there exists an equivariant symplectomorphism then there exists one that preserves $\Phi$.
-We show this in Proposition \ref{invariance_of_translations}).
+We show this in Proposition~\ref{invariance_of_translations}).
 It follows that they are also invariants of symplectic non-Hamiltonian circle actions on compact connected four-manifolds with discrete group of periods, up to equivariant symplectomorphisms.